ctawong/ctawong_site/_posts/2020-12-28-covid19-vaccines.md

 So from this data, we cannot say how severe Covid-19 is.

+From the calculation above, the efficacy can be interpreted as percentage of infection would have prevented if people are vaccinated.
+Note that it does not include the effect of herd immunity, where enough population is immune causing infection not be effectively transmitted.

 # How long does it last

 Moderna's Avian flu mRNA was shown to be effective [up to 6 months](https://www.sciencedirect.com/science/article/pii/S0264410X19305626) based on antibody persistence test.
 It is unclear if the test correlates perfectly with immune response to the virus, but is a good data point.
 From published data, Moderna's COVID-19 vaccine showed good antibody persistence up to [3 months](https://www.nejm.org/doi/full/10.1056/NEJMc2032195?query=RP), though the persistence dropped off faster for older people.
 To sum up, we have data to say it is the vaccine is at least good for 3 months, and is likely less effective in older people.